 In order to establish optimal relations with our patients and avoid misunderstanding and confusion regarding our payment policies, our staff is trained to consistently inform you of the financial payment policies of this office.
 Payment is required for all services at the time they are rendered unless you are in a prepaid plan in which we participate.
 Obtaining referral forms or pre-authorization is the responsibility of the patient.
 In the absence of appropriate referrals or pre-authorization, the patient is responsible for payment of services.
 For those patients, applicable copayments and deductible will be collected at the time of service.

 The patient is ultimately responsible for all professional fees.
-Pay for service is due in full at the time service is provided.
+Payment for service is due in full at the time service is provided.
 We accept cash, personal checks, and most credit cards.
 Failure to pay will constitute a default, which entitles Rockwall Dermatology to all remedies as prescribed by law, including reasonable attorneys' fees and other costs to collect.

 Many procedures performed in our clinic are considered "not medically necessary" by most insurance carriers.
 We will make an attempt to alert you before the service is rendered if we are aware of this possibility.
 We will not file these claims with your carrier, although you may submit information to them on your own.
 Examples may include: removal or destruction of benign lesions, chemical peels for acne, sclerotherapy or laser surgery for veins, neuromodulators for hyperhidrosis, and injection of dermal fillers, and others.
 Cosmetic procedures may require a deposit to make an appointment.